 Cut Down Too Much Shedding in Dogs

-Edited by Mian Sheilette Ong, Anonymous, Eng, Lynn and 2 others
+Edited by Mian Sheilette Ong, Eng, Lynn, Robbi and 1 other

 When you have dogs in the house, you should expect shedding to occur.
 This condition involves the natural "hair fall out" or hair loss in all breeds of dogs, except for the hairless variety.